taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 1. This block's hash $h_i$;
 1. a RPL-encoded list of L2 transactions $X_i$.
 It is the data rolled up from L2 to L1 and what makes a rollup.
 We also refer it as the _txList_.
 1. The trace logs $T_i$ produced by running all transactions in $X_i$ by a Taiko L2 node.
 Note that the trace logs also include information related to _unqualified L2 transactions_ which we will talk about later, and;
-1. A prover selected address $a$ only which can transact the `proveBlock` transaction for this block, though anyone else can verify the ZKP's validity.
+1. A prover-selected address $a$ only which can transact the `proveBlock` transaction for this block, though anyone else can verify the ZKP's validity.

 Therefore, we have: